 Ephesians 2:1-3 speaks of the human condition, to the depth of our sinfulness, to the extent of our wickedness.
 In contrast to that, Ephesians 2:4 shows the heart of God and the heart of the Gospel message.
 Even when we were far off – even when we were living life according to our desires – even when we were dead in our trespasses and sins God loved us and made us alive in Christ.
 This is the truth of the Gospel.
 This is the truth displayed in Verse 1 and 2.
 We are the ones who were once in darkness.
 We are the ones who have been brought into the light and adopted as God’s own.
 We are the children of God and fellow heirs with Christ.

 Through prayer and Scripture we can come to know the grace of God.
-Only from God we understand God.
-The pre-chorus is a prayer of illumination.
+Our understanding of God can only come from God.
+The pre-chorus is a prayer of illumination, or asking God to make Himself known to us.
 Together we pray, “Oh God, would you help us to understand the fullness of the grace shown to us even when we did not deserve it – even though we will never deserve it.”
 Without prayer it is very easy to forget the grace of God and fall back into our darkness and death in which we once walked.
-Prayer is the doorway to the relationship with God.
+Prayer is the doorway into a relationship with God.

-It is only when we let God into our heart and let Him show Himself to us that we can proclaim the truths of the chorus.
+It is only when we let God into our hearts and let Him show Himself to us that we can proclaim the truths of the chorus.
 The words of the chorus fight against our innate human urge to brag of our righteousness.
-It causes us to realize that it is only Christ that can save us or anyone.
-Because salvation is entirely by the grace of God, we ought never to boast of our spiritual insights or accomplishments.
-Instead we should rest in Christ our righteousness, our holiness, and our redemption.
+It causes us to realize that only Christ can save us (or anyone).
+Because salvation is given entirely by the grace of God, we should never boast of our spiritual insights or accomplishments.
+Instead, we should lay to rest our righteousness, our holiness, and our redemption in Christ.

 helpless children, but raised up

 with Him.
 Our hopelessness is

 combatted by the grace and love

 of God.
 Our sinfulness